dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/trino-configs.md

 ## Session properties

-During a connection session with a Trino cluster, you can temporarily modify your session's properties for a specific dbt model by using [dbt hooks](/reference/resource-configs/pre-hook-post-hook).
+In the Starburst/Trino environment, you can set session properties that temporarily modifies the current session you have with the cluster.
+Refer to [Set Session](https://docs.starburst.io/latest/sql/set-session.html) in the Starburst/Trino docs for more details.

+During a dbt connection session, you can use [dbt hooks](/reference/resource-configs/pre-hook-post-hook) to set Starburst/Trino session properties on a specific dbt model.
 For example:

 ```sql
 {{